 What do I do?
 Do I have options?
 Isn’t bankruptcy going to ruin my credit for seven years?
 Shouldn’t I call a Debt Consolidation company first?
 There is a common misunderstanding when it comes to bankruptcy.
 Over the years, the term has come to mean failure or financial ruin.
 This myth is simply not true.…

 We shared the “I Love QR Because…” Valentine’s Day campaign as a way to demonstrate that illness and injury should never stop you from living your best life.
-The attorneys and staff of Quatrinini Rafferty are here to help you through whatever life brings, from the birth of a child, to the death of a…
+To explore how we help navigate SSD/SSI claims, see our Social Security Disability.
+The attorneys and staff of Quatrinini Rafferty are here to help you through whatever…

 The beginning of the year is the perfect time to think about estate planning.
 Let Quatrinini Rafferty get your estate plan off the ground, one step at a time.
+For more on wills, powers of attorney, and planning tools, visit our Wills & Elder Law practice area.
 Step one: Get organized.
-Gather up your bank and investment account statements, savings bonds, annuity and retirement account statement, deeds to real estate, etc. Make a…
+Gather up your bank…

 At Quatrinini Rafferty, compassion and respect define our approach to the practice of law.
 We understand that applying for Social Security Disability (SSD) or Supplemental Security Income (SSI) is a difficult and intimidating experience.
 The Social Security Disability lawyers at Quatrinini Rafferty – Tereasa Rerko, Brian Bronson, Michael Quatrini, and Adam Quatrini – are approachable, sympathetic, and knowledgeable.
 At…

 It is an unfortunate fact that many injured workers are unable to return to the job they were performing at the time they were injured.
-The thought of never being able to return to the work you have done for most of your life can be frightening and depressing.
-However, there is a federally funded…
+Learn how we help injured workers pursue benefits on our Workers’ Compensation practice area.
+The thought of never being able to return to the work you have done for most…

 During winter months, slick, wintery roads create dangerous driving situations, which may increase concerns about being involved in an auto accident.
 While you might think that you’ve taken the necessary precautions to prepare for winter’s worst, you may be overlooking a key component: Your present insurance plan may not supply ample coverage to you and…